schochastics/signnet/README.md

 ```

 For directed signed networks, `triad_census_signed()` can be used to
-compute the count for all 138 non-isomorphic signed triads.
+compute the count for all 138 non-isomorphic signed triads. *(The figure
+below shows all 138 signed triads that can occur in a directed network)*
 <img src="man/figures/signed_triads.png"/>

 # Blockmodeling